Under Construction

 Al Gore shows a similar chart to the above in his 2006 movie "An Inconvenient Truth".

-Another explanation at RealClimate.org says "The CO2 does not initiate the warmings, but acts as an amplifier once they are underway.
-CO2 might be stored in the deep ocean during ice ages, and then get released through natural ocean currents when the climate warms."
+If you look closely the increase in greenhouse gas emissions and CO2 increases seem to lag the warming.In the past the CO2 did not initiate the warmings, but acted as an amplifier once they are underway.
+CO2 stored in the deep ocean during ice ages, gets released through natural ocean currents when the climate warms.
+Then the greenhouse gas effect amplifies the natural warming.

 1,000 yrs: